tmralmeida/wasp-lfr-m2/README.md

 ````

 This would run dataset 4 with deep features (from a Resnet layer) in the multi-channel MOSSE, and the
-user have to press any key to continue to the next frame (--wait_time 0).
+user has to press any key to continue to the next frame (--wait_time 0).